- Vision Screening Home

 - Frequently Asked Questions

-Vision Screening Preparation for Schools
+Vision Screening for Schools and Community Setting

-Preparing for mass vision screening: Head Start, Early Childhood and School Screenings
+Head Start, Early Childhood, and School Screenings

 - Arrange a planning meeting for those persons who will be involved in the technical and administrative aspects of the screening process; determine the number of students to be screened and the number of staff and volunteers needed.